vdesabou/kafka-docker-playground/docs/reusables.md

 Java Remote debugging is the perfect tool for troubleshooting Kafka connectors for example.

+> [!TIP]
-Here are some instructions for [Visual Studio Code ](https://code.visualstudio.com/docs/java/java-debugging), but it is exactly the same principle for [IntelliJ IDEA](https://www.jetbrains.com/help/idea/tutorial-remote-debug.html#436b3b68).
+> Following are instructions for [Visual Studio Code ](https://code.visualstudio.com/docs/java/java-debugging), but it is exactly the same principle for [IntelliJ IDEA](https://www.jetbrains.com/help/idea/tutorial-remote-debug.html#436b3b68).

 ### ☑️ Prerequisites